 Winders means treads within a straight flight that are used to change direction of the stair (see Figure 3.9.1.1).

-Compliance with this Part satisfies Performance Requirement P2.5.1, provided the stair complies with the appropriate structural requirements of the Housing Provisions.
+Compliance with this acceptable construction practice satisfies Performance Requirement P2.5.1, provided the stair complies with the appropriate structural requirements of the Housing Provisions.

 3.9.1.2 General requirements